giellalt/lang-sme/docs/sme.jspwiki.md

-!!Intermediate lexica for even-syllable verbs
+## Intermediate lexica for even-syllable verbs